LeonardoESousa/nemoview/Tutorial/Tutorial.md

 `pip install git+https://github.com/LeonardoESousa/nemoview`

-It is recommended that you intall nemoview within a virtual enviroment.
+It is recommended that you install nemoview within a virtual enviroment.

 # How to Run It?